underr-ua/ocmod3-add-custom-scripts/README.md

 ```

-2.To get tags use something like the next:
+2. To get tags use something like the next:
 ```
 $tags = ''.